waveclaw/puppet-subscription_manager/README.md

   }
 ```
 > Notice that the `rhsm_repo_ca_cert` must change to match the certificate provided
 > by the katello-ca-consumer package on the Satellite server.
+This can be
+> contained in the files searched by the `rhsm_ca_cert` fact.
+These are SSL
+> certificates which do not take into account Subject Alternative Names.
+Only
+> the primary name in the certificate is used to check if the client is
+> registered to the correct server.

 Register to a local RedHat SAM server.